ebzzry/ebzzry.github.io/en/fkd/quotes.md

 - Opportunity costs subtract from the satisfaction we get out of what we choose, even when what we choose is terific.<br>
   ―Barry Schwartz

+- In the country of the blind the one-eyed man is king.<br>
+  ―Erasmus